Montfort Stokes: Biography

-Family
+Personal life

 Stokes first married Mary Irwin and they had one daughter.
 After his wife died, he married Rachel Montgomery (1776–1862) and they had five sons and five daughters.
 His son, Montfort Sidney Stokes, fought as major in the Mexican–American War and died in 1862 in the Civil War as colonel of the 1st North Carolina Infantry Regiment.
 Stokes was the uncle of General Joseph Montfort Street, an influential Indian Agent on the Mississippi River.

-Hobbies

 Stokes was long remembered for a game of brag versus Sergeant-at-Arms of the Senate Mountjoy Bayly that lasted from Thursday afternoon until 10 a.m. the following Monday at which time Bayly had to go back to work, leaving "the Senator grumbling and declaring that had he supposed that Bailey would have thus prematurely broken up the game he would not have sat down to play with him."